 Hence the term “SUP yoga” is actually another way of saying paddle board yoga.

 SUP has a wide range of benefits including that it is calorie-burning and muscle-building at the same time.
 Additionally, it gives your entire body a low impact workout but is particularly good for targeting and strengthening core muscles of the abdomen and back.
 Since it is done outside, in the water and in the fresh air, SUP is felt to also have the mental health benefits of relaxation and stress relief.
-See our guide Is SUP Actually Good For You for a more exhaustive explanation of SUP health benefits.
+See our guide Is Paddle Boarding Healthy? for a more exhaustive explanation of SUP health benefits.

 Yoga’s benefits are actually quite similar to those of paddle boarding.
 It strengthens all the major muscle groups in the body while building balance and flexibility as well as improving posture.
 Mentally, the practice of yoga helps to relax and focus the mind, leaving you thinking clearer and more able to cope with the everyday stresses of life.